molepigeon/think-2406-lab/2_container_registry/3_iam.md

     `ibmcloud iam service-api-key-create think-registry-demo-key think-registry-demo`

+    Find your API key in the output.
+You will need the API key in later steps.

 ## Enabling IAM policy enforcement for IBM Cloud Container Registry

 Make sure that IAM policy enforcement is enabled in IBM Cloud Container Registry for your account.
 If multiple people use IBM Cloud Container Registry in your IBM Cloud account, you must have policies in place for your users before you enable policy enforcement so that your users retain access to images in your account.
 If you do not have policies configured for your users, use a separate IBM Cloud account for this tutorial.